Skip to main content

 }

-Query Devices with the OR: & AND: Filters
+Combine OR: & AND: Filters

 Test this query in the GraphQL Playground

-query zoomMsftDevices($params: DeviceFindArgs) {
+query StudioXZoomMsft($params: DeviceFindArgs) {

 deviceSearch(params: $params) {